janicicpredrag/Larus/README.md

    -noexcludedmiddle    do not use excluded middle axiom (R | ~R)

-   -h <invoke>          the way a FOL prover is invoked for iltering out needed axioms
+   -h <invoke>          the way a FOL prover is invoked for filtering out needed axioms

-   -v<prover>           for generating and verifying the proof by an interactive theorem prover (coq);
+   -v<prover>           for generating and verifying the proof by an interactive theorem prover;
+                        the only supported ITP is Coq.
-                        examples: -vcoq; default: no
+                        example: -vcoq; default: no

+## Checking proofs using Coq

+In order to check the output using Coq first you need to compile the Coq tactics necessary for checking the proofs:
+`cd proofs`
+`./configure.sh`
+`make`

+The if one use the option -vcoq to generate a .v file in the proofs directory and to compile it using Coq.

 ## Hints